pdoehle/swc-notes/git.md

 - SLIDE

-- Staging allows us to commit to small pieces of our project at one time instead of large portions
+- Staging allows us to commit to small pieces of our project at one time instead of large, wholesale commits

 - If you are working on a paper, you can commit to just the introduction if the conclusion is not ready yet